 Surrounding the neighborhood are several strip malls, each filled with a variety of shops that cater to almost any need.
 The nearest grocery store is just outside the neighborhood, but Skyland Town Center currently hosts a weekly farmers market.
 When Skyland Town Center is finished with construction, it will bring an additional 325,000 square feet of retail space to the Hillcrest neighborhood.

 The Hillcrest neighborhood has a lot to offer for those looking to buy a home.
 Brick Colonials are the most common type of housing, but there are also bungalow and Craftsman-style homes on the market.
 The big selling point for homes in Hillcrest are the lawns and square footage.
 Each single family home comes with a nice-sized yard and homes often have as many as five bedrooms.

 While most Hillcrest real estate is owner-occupied, there are also a few rental options.Naylor Gardens and Fairfax Village both offer townhome and condominium options that have a little less space, but a much-reduced price tag for renters or buyers.

 Getting Around in Hillcrest

-While there are a few buses and a Green line Metro stop in Hillcrest they are located a bit out-of-the-way for a lot of the locals.
-That means owning a car is a good idea.
+While there are a few buses and a Green line Metro stop in Hillcrest, they are located a bit out-of-the-way for a lot of the locals, so owning a car is a good idea.
 Getting to the rest of D.C. is a simple prospect along Pennsylvania Avenue.
 The Hill is only about 5.5 miles down the road, giving residents easy access to top-notch shopping, five-star dining and plenty of entertainment.